recruit-lifestyle/FloatingView/README.md

 9) Add DisplayCutout process(API Level >= 28)

 Note: `DisplayCutout` is obtained from `Fragment` or `Activity` (`Service` can not be acquired)
+Note: You must set the `DisplayCutout` obtained on portrait orientation.

 example)